 Yes...
 I have a past and have been married before (twice, but the second time don't count) and that was, like the fairytale, "A long, long time ago in a faraway land"

 While TV's were black and white, the world outside was in color and that's mostly where we stayed.
 We were the Little Rascals.
 We played in ditches, crawled through manholes, built forts, dug holes, cut down trees, made necklaces out of clover flowers, got stung, pulled ticks off dogs and ran barefoot in the snow (it didn't snow often and we were after all Southerners).
-We walked to and from school (and yes... it WAS uphill both ways).
+There were no buses so we walked to and from school, uphill both ways.

 When I'm working on something, I get so involved; I'm oblivious to everything else around me.
 My mind can and will, however, catalog the fact that someone is talking to me, what they've said, and remind me to respond within' about 30 minutes.
 That will probably drive you crazy.
 It did an early grade school teacher because she wrote on my report card, "Larry lives in a dream world".
+Thank God that was before ADHD was invented so big pharma could sell ritalin.
 That part of my personality is deeply embedded and likely will not be changed.